There are now 3 possible online modes for units:

-Details for undergraduate courses
+- Details for undergraduate courses

-- Level 1 core unit in the Political Science and International Relations major sequence
+- Level 1 core unit in the Political Science and International Relations; International Cybersecurity major sequences

 - Level 1 elective

-- Students are able to (1) identify and describe elements of continuity and change in contemporary world politics; (2) identify the types of actors participating in the contemporary international system and describe their characteristics; (3) demonstrate a basic understanding of how the interaction between these actors is regulated (or not regulated) by international norms and institutions; (4) demonstrate a basic understanding of the concepts, theoretical frameworks and discourse conventions of the academic field of international relations; (5) conduct research and analyse evidence from a range of relevant sources, and construct a logical and persuasive argument; (6) develop appropriate interpersonal and oral presentation skills; and (7) as a result of 1 to 6, demonstrate the ability to proceed to the acquisition of specialised and advanced knowledge of the various subfields of international relations.
+- Students are able to (1) identify elements of continuity and change in contemporary world politics; (2) identify the types of actors participating in the contemporary international system and describe their characteristics; (3) demonstrate a basic understanding of how the interaction between these actors is regulated (or not regulated) by international norms and institutions; (4) demonstrate a basic understanding of the concepts, theoretical frameworks and discourse conventions of the academic field of international relations; (5) conduct research and analyse evidence from a range of relevant sources, and construct a logical and persuasive argument; (6) develop appropriate interpersonal and oral presentation skills; and (7) develop skills to undertake group projects.

-- Indicative assessments in this unit are as follows: (1) written work; (2) tutorial participation and presentation; and (3) written work (essay and journal entries).
+- Indicative assessments in this unit are as follows: (1) quiz; (2) tutorial; and (3) written work (essay and journal entries).
 Further information is available in the unit outline.

 - Unit Coordinator(s)